benzBrake/TGFileBed/DEPLOYMENT.md

 ## Prerequisites

 - You have a Cloudflare account.
+- You have a domain name that can be bound to Cloudflare.
 - You have `npm` and `npx` installed.
 - You have authenticated Wrangler with your Cloudflare account (`npx wrangler login`).